gitlabhq/gitlabhq/doc/ci/docker/using_docker_images.md

 named `mysql` instead of a socket or `localhost`.
 Read more in [accessing the services](#accessing-the-services).

-### How service health check works
+### How the health check of services works

 Services are designed to provide additional functionality which is **network accessible**.
-It may be a database (like mysql, but also like redis), this may be docker:dind (which allows you to use Docker).
-This may be anything else that is required for the CI/CD job to proceed and what is accessed by network.
+It may be a database like MySQL, or Redis, and even `docker:dind` which allows you to use Docker in Docker.
+It can be practically anything that is required for the CI/CD job to proceed and is accessed by network.

-To make sure this works, Runner is:
+To make sure this works, the Runner:

-1. checking which ports are exposed from the container by default,
+1. checks which ports are exposed from the container by default
-1. starts a special container that waits for these ports to be accessible.
+1. starts a special container that waits for these ports to be accessible

-When the second stage of the check fails (either because there is no opened port in the service, or service was not started properly before the timeout and the port is not responding), it prints the warning: `*** WARNING: Service XYZ probably didn't start properly`.
+When the second stage of the check fails, either because there is no opened port in the service, or the service was not started properly before the timeout and the port is not responding, it prints the warning: `*** WARNING: Service XYZ probably didn't start properly`.

-In most cases it will affect the job, but there may be situations when job still succeeds even if such warning was printed, e.g.:
+In most cases it will affect the job, but there may be situations when the job will still succeed even if that warning was printed.
+For example:

-- service was started a little after the warning was raised, and the job is using it not from the very beginning - in that case when the job (e.g. tests) needed to access the service, it may be already there waiting for connections,
+- The service was started a little after the warning was raised, and the job is not using the linked service from the very beginning.
+In that case, when the job needed to access the service, it may have been already there waiting for connections.
-- service container is not providing any networking service, but doing something with job's directory (all services have the job directory mounted as a volume under `/builds`) - in that case the service will do its job, and since tje job is not trying to connect to it, it doesn't fail.
+- The service container is not providing any networking service, but it's doing something with the job's directory (all services have the job directory mounted as a volume under `/builds`).
+In that case, the service will do its job, and since the job is not trying to connect to it, it won't fail.

 ### What services are not for

 As it was mentioned before, this feature is designed to provide **network accessible** services.
-A database is the easiest example of such service.
+A database is the simplest example of such a service.

+NOTE: **Note:**
-**Services feature is not designed to, and will not add any software from defined service image to job's container.**
+The services feature is not designed to, and will not add any software from the defined `services` image(s) to the job's container.

-For example, such definition:
+For example, if you have the following `services` defined in your job, the `php`, `node` or `go` commands will **not** be available for your script, and thus the job will fail:

 ```yaml
 job: